happybono/BusInfoSystem/README.md

 </details>

 ## Project Setup
+1. Download the required drivers.
-1. Replace `[Read API Key issued from the data.go.kr]` with your actual API key.
+2. Replace `[Read API Key issued from the data.go.kr]` with your actual API key.
-2. Replace `[Your Wi-Fi SSID]` and `[Your Wi-Fi Password]` with your Wi-Fi credentials.
+3. Replace `[Your Wi-Fi SSID]` and `[Your Wi-Fi Password]` with your Wi-Fi credentials.
-3. Upload the code to your ESP8266 module.
+4. Upload the code to your ESP8266 module.

 ## Function Descriptions & Usage